 France’s reliance on nuclear energyThe total number of reactors peaked between 2000 and 2005, with 59 nuclear reactors generating electricity across France.
 Consequently, 2006 accounted for the largest gross nuclear electricity production in the history of France’s nuclear industry.
 After a slow decline since 2015, France’s nuclear electricity generation was the smallest in at least 20 years.
 Despite this fall, nuclear power still accounted for almost 70 percent of France’s energy production in 2021.

-Electricity production and distribution is assumed by Electricité de France (EDF), the first electricity producer and provider in Europe.
-While having an international presence, most of its revenue is generated in France, a bit more than 28 billion euros in 2020.
-In the same year, the group’s installed nuclear electric capacity in France amounted to 61,370 megawatts, while nuclear power represented 87 percent of EDF’s electricity production.
+Electricity production and distribution is managed by Electricité de France (EDF), the first electricity producer and provider in Europe.
+While having an international presence, most of its revenue is generated in France, which amounted to more than 50 billion euros in 2021.
+EDF owns the totality of the nuclear power plants in France and nuclear power represented almost 90 percent of EDF’s electricity production in 2020.